Tommy Shannon

 Tommy Shannon (born Thomas Lafitte Smedley; April 18, 1946) is an American bass guitarist, who is best known as a member of Double Trouble, a blues rock band led by Stevie Ray Vaughan.
 Born in Tucson, Arizona, Shannon moved to Dumas, Texas when he was nine, where he originally started as a guitarist, though he started playing bass at the age of 21.
 He appeared with Johnny Winter at Woodstock in 1969.
 He later joined Double Trouble in 1981 and became a permanent member of Double Trouble until Vaughan's death in 1990.
 Shannon and bandmate Chris Layton later formed supergroups such as the Arc Angels.

 Early life

 Shannon was born in Tucson, Arizona, and moved to the Texas Panhandle when he was nine.
 He grew up mainly in Dumas, Texas, north of Amarillo on Highway 287.
 Shannon joined his first band, The Avengers, around age 13.
 The band members were Shannon (guitar), Tim Easley (vocals), Jim Love (guitar) and David Davis (drums).

-In high school Shannon was in the band Ekos.
-Soon after high school he moved to Dallas and joined a soul cover band in 1966, initially called The New Breed, and later The Young Lads.
+In high school, Shannon was in the band Ekos.
+Soon after high school, he moved to Dallas and joined a soul cover band in 1966.
+The cover band was initially called The New Breed, and later changed its name to The Young Lads.
 Shannon recorded two 45s with this band, which featured Tim Easly on vocals and Uncle John Turner on drums.